Financial Plan (Budget) and Financial Reporting

 Council meetings are always open to the public except for particular situations – see Council Meetings and Notice Requirements for more information – and council decisions can only be made at a meeting open to the public.

-The Financial Plans must be submitted to the Minister by April 15.
-They can be sent to the Municipal Affairs Branch.
+Financial plans must be submitted to the Minister by April 15 - File Municipal Financial Documents.

 - Download the Financial Plan Adoption Checklist